MMC-K/Information-Recognition-verbal/README.md

 ## Information Recognition Model - verbal
-#### - To recognize a user's emotional state based on verbal information in the utterance
+#### - To recognize a user's emotional/sentimental state based on verbal information in the utterance

 ----------------------------------